nechamaTova/Mr-Bean/README.md

 ## Description and Structure
 This is a coffee shop site.
 The project was written with ASP.NET Core 7.0
-Its structure is based on REST API, and arranged into various layers: Controllers, Bussiness and Data layer.
+Its structure is based on REST API, and arranged into 4 layers: UI Layers, Controllers, Bussiness and Data layer.

+- UI Layers: This layer handles the presentation and user interface aspects of the API.
+- Business Layer: The business logic resides in this layer, where various operations and workflows are implemented.
+- Repository: The repository layer is responsible for performing database operations, such as CRUD operations and data retrieval.

 The layers correspond with each other through Dependency Injection, and through the global Entities project.
 DTO entities were also used, in order to prevent circular dependency between the objects and provide encapsulation.
 The conversion from entities to DTO object and vice versa was activated with AutoMapper.